eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 > With AWS Kinesis, you can collect and process large amount of data in real time, for example to do anomaly detection or other cool stuff.

+If you are now asking yourself, what role Eclipse Vorto plays in using Kinesis, the answer is simple: Eclipse Vorto harmonizes the connected device data before sending it to AWS Kinesis, so that data analytics  can work with the same data format, regardless of how the device/sensors sends the data.

-With Eclipse Vorto, it is very easy to integrate with AWS Kinesis, thanks to the already available [Vorto AWS Kinesis plugin](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/middleware-ext-kinesis/Readme.md).
-It basically transforms your IoT data to a normalized, semantic format (e.g. from binary to JSON) and then send it to AWS Kinesis for further processing.
+In short, Eclipse Vorto makes it very easy to integrate with AWS Kinesis, thanks to the already available [Vorto AWS Kinesis plugin](https://github.com/eclipse/vorto-examples/blob/master/vorto-middleware/middleware-ext-kinesis/Readme.md).
+It basically transforms your IoT device data to a normalized, semantic format (e.g. from binary to JSON) and then send it to AWS Kinesis for further processing.

 <img src="../images/tutorials/integrate_kinesis/cover.png"/>